jakeru/forwarder/README.md

 Known limitations:

-- Only one client is supported at the time on the server.
 - IPv6 is required.
 It is quite strait forward to improve the tool to support other type of links, UDPv4, TCP or whatever.